danilop/MCP2Lambda/README.md

 export PRE_DISCOVERY=false
 python main.py

-# Or using CLI flag
+# Or using CLI flag to disable pre-discovery
-python main.py --pre-discovery
+python main.py --no-pre-discovery
 ```

 1. To provide the MCP client with the knowledge to use a Lambda function, the **description of the Lambda function** should indicate what the function does and which parameters it uses.
 See the sample functions for a quick demo and more details.